 The rheological measurements were performed on the Brookfield viscometer.
-All measurements were carried out using parallel plates measuring systems having 50 mm diameter and 1 mm gap at 25°C. The rheological properties of the nanogel were studied at different shear rates (rpm) and the viscosity was measured in cP [17,18].
+All measurements were carried out using parallel plates measuring systems having 50 mm diameter and 1 mm gap at $25^{\circ}$ C. The rheological properties of the formulated gels and nanogel were studied at different shear rates (rpm) and the viscosity was measured in cP [17,18].